 To finish your study of triads through scales, here’s the second combination version of this pattern.

-Don’t forget to apply any and all of these triad patterns to your soloing practice as well.
+Don’t forget to apply these triad patterns to your solos as well.

-Working guitar techniques such as these is great with a metronome, but they really take off when used in an improvisational setting.
+Working guitar technique is great with a metronome, but it really takes off when used in a soloing setting.

 As I’ve often said to my private guitar students:

-“If you can play a technique you’ve got it memorized.
-But, if you can solo with a technique you’ve got it internalized.”
+“If you can play a technique, it’s memorized.
+But, if you can solo with a technique it’s internalized.”

-You always want to aim to internalize any technique, not just memorize it in your studies.
+You always want to internalize any technique, not just memorize it in your studies.

-This way, guitar techniques such as these patterns become a part of your vocabulary, and don’t remain on the page as a small part of your guitar practice routine.
+This way, techniques such as these patterns become a part of your vocabulary, and don’t remain on the page as a small part of your practice routine.

 Click to hear guitar techniques scale patterns 34

-If you’ve been working through these guitar techniques in order up to this point, you’ll know that once you learn a three-note pattern, you add a note to make it a four-note scale pattern.
+If you’ve been working through these techniques in order, you know that once you learn a three-note pattern, you add a note to make it a four-note pattern.

-Work these variations both with a metronome and over backing tracks in your guitar soloing studies.
+Work these variations both with a metronome and over backing tracks in your studies.

-As well, to challenge yourself, say each diatonic arpeggio as you play it through the scales below.
+As well, to challenge yourself, say each diatonic arpeggio as you play it through each scale.

 To start, here are ascending arpeggios through the C major scale.